brodeau/gonzag/README.md

 # gonzag

-A Python3 package for the nterpolation of 2D (O)GCM gridded dataset onto 1D satellite tracks.
+A Python3 package for the interpolation of 2D (O)GCM gridded dataset onto 1D satellite tracks.

 ## What I do